honeylouluzon/Introduction-to-Vibe-Coding-Visualizer/README.md

     - **0-200**: "A playful creature with a dog's instincts and a human's curiosity."
     - **201-400**: "A half-dog above and a human below, good at logic and reasoning but with limited memory."
     - **401-500**: "A mythical being with the loyalty of a dog and the intellect of a human, capable of extraordinary feats."

+## LLM Model Integration for Story Generation

+The application supports multiple LLM (Large Language Model) integrations for generating stories:

+- **Default/Custom Model:**
+  If no model is selected, or if "Custom" is chosen in the LLM Setting menu, the app uses the default `llm.js` for story generation.
+"Custom" does not require an API key.

+- **Other Supported Models:**
+  If a supported model (e.g., OpenAI, Llama, DeepSeek, Mistral, etc.) is selected and a valid API key is provided, the app uses `llm-integration.js` to generate stories via the selected model and key.

+- **Automatic Fallback:**
+  If the model or API key is cleared, the app automatically falls back to the default `llm.js`.

+This logic ensures seamless switching between local and API-based LLMs for story generation.

 ## Technical Details